sheltata/resource-gotm-case/positioning.md

 To:
 guided framework for self-understanding and self-worth development

-## Core idea
+## Core Idea

-Clarity is not emotional inspiration.
+Clarity is not a motivational state.

-Clarity is structure.
+Clarity is the result of structured thinking.

-## Messaging logic
+## Messaging Model

-Outcome → emotional tension → structured resolution
+Outcome → Internal tension → Structured resolution

+- Outcome: clarity, direction, self-trust
+- Tension: confusion, lack of internal structure
+- Resolution: guided learning framework

+## Key Principle

+We do not describe the product first.
+We shape how the user interprets their own problem — and then introduce the product as the resolution.